Specialized Pet Medicine in Suttons Bay, MI

 - Agility dysfunction

 - Endocrine disease

 Dr. Rachel Starr is VOM-trained practitioners.

 Standard Process Supplements

-Here at Elk Rapids Animal Hospital, we carry nutritional supplements from Standard Process.
+Here at Suttons Bay Animal Hospital, we carry nutritional supplements from Standard Process.
 We chose Standard Process because they make high-quality, whole food nutritional supplements to support the body through healing, to support specific organ functions, or to add nutritive value to dog food.
 Having the right nutrients available is important to healing and many chronic health conditions can benefit from nutritional support.
 If your dog has chronic or intermittent diarrhea or vomiting, thyroid disease, adrenal disease, allergies, heart disease, kidney or liver disease, or autoimmune disease, he or she may be a good candidate for nutritional support.
 If you are interested in whole food vitamins or augmenting your pet’s treatment with nutritional support, schedule a nutritional consultation with Dr. Rachel Starr.